 It is recognized that the procedure described in subclause 6.1.1.3.2 is able to be used for S-CSCF Load Balancing during initial registration.

 Normative work should allow for the use of existing protocols and existing 3GPP management interfaces as much as possible.

-It is recommended that SA5 should further look at the alternative 2 of LDF based load balancing architecture developed by SA2.

-Setting proper reaction time for LDF based load balancing solution is feasible.
-It is up to SA5 to decide how long the reaction time should be.
+SA2 has concluded that it does not have sufficient expertise to determine the best alternative architecture for this management capability and thus it is recommended that SA5 evaluate the different options for architectures documented in clause 6.1.1.1, recommend one of them, and progress any work if necessary.

-8.2 Overload Protection
+8.2 Overload Control

 In order to protect an individual P-CSCF from overload it is recommended to rely on the existing 24.229 procedure for initial registration as described in section 6.2.1.4.2.
 It is also recommended to extend the usage of this procedure for IMS re-registration as described in section 6.2.1.4.3.

+It is recommended to restart the SA2 work on Overload Control mechanisms based on IETF SOC and other methods, after the related study in IETF gets mature.

 Annex A (Informative): DNS UPDATE Mechanism